butfirstchai.com

 Proper storage is key to keeping your Tahini Granola fresh and delicious.
 Here's a quick guide on how to store it:

-• Airtight Container: Transfer the cooled granola into a large airtight food-grade container.
+• Container: Transfer the cooled granola into a large airtight food-grade container.
 Avoid over-packing or stuffing to fit all.
 Make sure there is enough room to shake up.
 This helps to prevent moisture and keeps the granola crisp and easy to scoop and serve.

 • Check for Moisture: If you notice that the granola loses its crunch, you can revive it by placing it in a preheated oven for a short time.
 Just be cautious not to overheat and burn it.